MrSpark2591/progressbar/README.md

             color : "#FFD800", //color of progressbar
             intervalAnmation : 10, // ms interval
             height:  5,// px height
-            zIndex: 1000 // z-index if you want to adjust as per requirment
+            zIndex: 1000, // z-index if you want to adjust as per requirment
+            barWidth : 200
         }
 ```
  none of the above fileds are mendetory if you don't update property it will take defult values from defult appConfig.